 Exceptions to Regular Pay Days

-Exempt employees may be subject to different payday requirements, as they are generally exempt from certain California and federal wage and hour laws.
-Exempt employees, also known as white-collar workers, may include:
+Exempt employees may be subject to different payday requirements than nonexempt employees since they are generally exempt from certain California and federal wage and hour laws.
+Exempt employees – also known as white-collar workers – may include:

 - Executive employees